 Bristol is a lively and exciting city, which in summertime comes alive with festivals and concerts.
 It’s known for its excellent underground music scene, colourful street art, beautiful Georgian and Victorian architecture and fascinating maritime history.

-There’s lots to see and do in the university city of Bristol
+There’s lots to see and do in Bristol!

 It’s hard to be bored in Bristol.
 The music scene is fantastic, with great clubs and pubs offering live gigs every night of the week.
 There is a thriving reggae scene, and with two universities and a strong economy, Bristol offers plenty of chances to make new friends outside classes.